 The ASPCA estimates that 3.4 million cats end up in the more than 13,600 shelters each year in America.
 Of those, 1.4 million will never find a new home or family.
 They’ll be euthanized as unwanted, unloved and unnecessary.

 This website began as an effort to mourn my own beloved pets and heal after losing a part of my family.
 But once I read the statistics I realized I could be a catalyst for change.
-Maybe families looking for pets would try visiting a local shelter to adopt.
-Maybe you can volunteer or donate to one of the local rescue organizations in your area trying to save these temporarily unloved animals from abuse and death.
+Maybe families looking for for a family cat would try visiting a local shelter to adopt.
+Maybe people will volunteer or donate to one of the local rescue organizations in locally to save these temporarily unloved animals from abuse and death.